-I worked at 314e full-time (More than a year)
+I have been working at 314e full-time (Less than a year)

 Advice to Management

-I applied online.
+I applied through an employee referral.
 The process took 4 weeks.
 I interviewed at 314e.

 Let us know if we're missing any workplace or industry recognition –